-As permitted by Statement of Financial Accounting Standards ("SFAS") No. 123, "Accounting for Stock-Based Compensation", the Company accounts for stock-based compensation arrangements in accordance with the provisions of Accounting Principals Board ("APB") Opinion No. 25 "Accounting for Stock Issued to Employees".
+As permitted by Statement of Financial Accounting Standards ("SFAS") No. 123, "Accounting for Stock-Based Compensation", the Company accounts for stock-based compensation arrangements in accordance with the provisions of Accounting Principals Board ("APB") Opinion No. 25 "Accounting for Stock Issued to Employees" and related interpretations.
 Compensation expense for stock options issued to employees is based on the difference on the date of grant between the fair value of the Company's stock and the exercise price of the option.
-No stock option-based employee compensation cost is reflected in net income, as all options granted to employees had exercise prices equal to the market value of the underlying common stock at the date of grant.
+Stock-based compensation reflected in net (loss) income is attributed to restricted stock.
+No stock option-based employee compensation cost is reflected in net (loss) income, as all options granted to employees had exercise prices equal to the market value of the underlying common stock at the date of grant.